-AP Poll: US election voted top news story of 2016
+U.S. election voted top news story of 2016, AP poll finds

 8. SYRIA: Repeated cease-fire negotiations failed to halt relentless warfare among multiple factions.
 With Russia’s help, the government forces of President Bashar Assad finally seized rebel-held portions of the city of Aleppo, at a huge cost in terms of deaths and destruction.

-9. SUPREME COURT: After Justice Antonin Scalia’s death in February, President Obama nominated Merrick Garland, chief judge of the U.S. Court of Appeals, to fill the vacancy.
+9. SUPREME COURT: After Justice Antonin Scalia’s death in February, President Obama nominated Merrick Garland, chief judge of the U.S. Court of Appeals for the District of Columbia Circuit, to fill the vacancy.
 However, majority Republicans in the Senate refused to consider the nomination, opting to leave the seat vacant so it could be filled by the winner of the presidential election.
 Donald Trump has promised to appoint a conservative in the mold of Scalia.

 10. HILLARY CLINTON’S EMAILS: Amid the presidential campaign, the FBI conducted an investigation into Clinton’s use of a private computer server to handle emails she sent and received as secretary of state.
 FBI Director James Comey criticized Clinton for carelessness but said the bureau would not recommend criminal charges.